PlatONnetwork/platon.py/docs/abi_types.rst

 .. note ::

-  In version 6, this will be the default behavior
+  In future version, this will be the default behavior

 There is a method on web3 that will enable stricter bytes type checking.
 The default is to allow Python strings, and to allow bytestrings less